dmbavkar/iSarcasm/README.md

 to strict quality control and a further verification by a human trained linguistics.

 Full details about the data collection steps, as well as the performance of state-of-the-art sarcasm detection models of iSarcasm, is reported in the paper, with extra details in the supplement.
+The paper will appear at ACL 2020 and can be cited as follows:

+@InProceedings{oprea-magdy:2020:isarcasm,
+  title={iSarcasm: A Dataset of Intended Sarcasm}, author={Oprea, Silviu and Magdy, Walid}, booktitle = "Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics", year = "2020", publisher = "Association for Computational Linguistics", }

-The paper will appear at ACL 2020, at which point the link will be posted here.
-For now, you can find a draft at https://arxiv.org/abs/1911.03123, which you may cite if you use the dataset in the meantime, i.e.
+For now, you can find a draft at https://arxiv.org/abs/1911.03123.

-    @misc{oprea2019isarcasm,
-        title={iSarcasm: A Dataset of Intended Sarcasm},
-        author={Silviu Oprea and Walid Magdy},
-        year={2019},
-        eprint={1911.03123},
-        archivePrefix={arXiv},
-        primaryClass={cs.CL}
-    }